Dharma according to 4th century Vatsyayana

 himsa (violence), steya (steal, theft), pratisiddha maithuna (sexual indulgence with someone other than one’s partner)

-Dharma of body
+Dharma of body:

 dana (charity), paritrana (succor of the distressed) and paricarana (rendering service to others)